abuiles/ember-101/hands-on.md

 [ ] adapter:application ........undefined
 ~~~~~~~~

 First, the `Resolver` tries to find an adapter at the model level, this can be useful if we want to change the default behavior of `Ember-Data`, for example changing the way an URL is generated for a resource.
-Suppose your friend `hasMany` `Articles` and you are using nested  URLs in the back-end, then the URL for an article will be `/friends/1/articles/1` instead of `articles/1`
+Suppose your friend `hasMany` `Articles` and you are using nested  URLs in the backend, then the URL for an article will be `/friends/1/articles/1` instead of `articles/1`

 ~~~~~~~~
 export default ApplicationAdapter.extend({